 Moreover, at the incident scene, you should take photographs of any premises defects, including concrete cracks/falling, spills on the floor, or dripping water overhead.
 You should also photograph warning placards if any are present.

 As soon as possible after the incident, you should go to a hospital emergency room or urgent care facility for treatment.
 The medical provider on duty there can thoroughly examine you and order all necessary MRIs, X-rays, and CT scans to accurately diagnose your medical condition.
-If you need to undergo surgery or other procedure, you can do so while you are at the emergency facility.
+If you need to undergo surgery or other procedures, you can do so while you are at the emergency facility.

 In addition, you should talk to a knowledgeable slip-and-fall accident lawyer as quickly as possible.
 Your lawyer can meet with you to discuss the accident, the injuries you suffered, and your claim-filing eligibility.